 Expansion Policy

-As a commitment to positive growth within the fraternity and sorority community, fraternity and sorority headquarters can apply to be a recognized student organization at Florida Gulf Coast University.
+As a commitment to positive growth within the fraternity and sorority community, fraternity and sorority headquarters can apply to be a recognized organization at Florida Gulf Coast University.
 All organizations must complete the FGCU expansion process in its entirety in order to be considered a recognized fraternity or sorority at FGCU.
 The university recognizes that the expansion process for social fraternities and sororities must involve several parties:

 Inter/National Fraternities or Sororities

-Greek Governing Councils
+FSL Governing Councils

 Greek Life Expansion Committee

-Designated Student Success & Enrollment Management Staff (i.e. Vice President, Associate Vice President, Dean of Students and/or Office of Student Involvement staff)
+Designated Student Success & Enrollment Management Staff (i.e. Vice President, Associate Vice President, Dean of Students and/or Office of Fraternity & Sorority Life staff)

 The Expansion/Extension process will comply with the University’s regulation (FGCU-PR4.009) on Social Fraternities and Sororities, the Greek Life Expansion Committee by-laws, as well as the constitution and by-laws of the Greek governing council looking to expand.